linlinzzo/content/files/en-us/web/css/_colon_picture-in-picture/index.md

 <video id="pip-video"></video>
 ```

-The {{HTMLElement("video")}} with the ID `"pip-video"` will change between having a red box shadow or not, depending on whether or not it is displayed in the picture-in-picture floating window.
+The {{HTMLElement("video")}} with the ID `pip-video` will change between having a red box shadow or not, depending on whether or not it is displayed in the picture-in-picture floating window.

 ### CSS